-Salix interest-free funding is available for public sector street lighting projects.
-Applications are open.
+Salix interest-free funding is available and applications are open for public sector street lighting projects.

 To be eligible for funding in England, projects must comply with the following criteria:

-- The project must pay for itself from energy savings within a maximum 5 year period (projects exceeding this can be part funded)
+- The loan is usually repaid from energy savings within a 5 year period (projects exceeding this will repay more per annum than the energy savings or can be part-funded)

-- The cost of CO2 must be less than £120 per tonne over the lifetime of the project.
+- The cost of CO2e must be less than £191 per tonne over the lifetime of the project.